10 February 2024

-Water surface temperatures in the river have ranged from 83° - 85° around the Mayport area depending on the tide.
-My underwater probe has had bottom temps 82° in the deeper channels around Mayport, Little Jetties, and the inlet.
-Water clarity has fluctuated quite a bit based on the rainfall and I will typically fish the jetties trying to find that cleaner water when the area between Dames Point and Mayport has a ‘café con leche’ appearance to it.
-If forced to stay inside because of weather, I fish baits a little slower and/or add more scent to them to overcome visibility issues.
+Water surface temperatures in the river have ranged from 56° - 58° around the Mayport area depending on the tide.
+My underwater probe has had bottom temps 56° in the deeper channels around Mayport, Little Jetties, and the inlet.
+Water clarity has been ‘meh’ with the previous days of high wind.
+I did manage to find some cleaner water at the jetties yesterday though.
+Everything else between Dames Point and Mayport has a ‘café con leche’ appearance to it.

 TTPs (Tactics, Techniques, Procedures)